 Destiny Rescue has rescued over 1300 people, including 890 children, across eight countries so far this year.
-Interventional rescues make up almost 40% of total rescues.
+Survival rescues make up almost 40% of total rescues.

-Unlike raid or covert rescue missions, interventional rescues are where our rescue agents, who aren’t undercover, search communities to find children selling sexual services to survive.
-The kids are typically not connected to a pimp or sex establishment.
-They might also be victims of rape or sexual assault.
+Unlike raid or covert rescue missions, survival rescues are where our rescue agents, who aren’t undercover, search communities to find children selling sexual services to survive.
+The kids are not always connected to a pimp or sex establishment.

-Interventional rescues happen mostly in Uganda and an undisclosed country in Southeast Asia.
-In these two locations, almost 500 children were rescued via interventional rescue this year.
-Ninety-one percent of those girls were being exploited in survival situations.
+Survival rescues happen mostly in Uganda and an undisclosed country in Southeast Asia.
+In these two locations, almost 500 children were rescued via survival rescue this year.

 Victims of war and domestic abuse

-In Uganda, Noah says most survivors of interventional rescue are girls, typically low-educated teens, who are poor, have abusive families and have at least one absent or deceased parent.
+In Uganda, Noah says most survivors of survival rescue are girls, typically low-educated teens, who are poor, have abusive families and have at least one absent or deceased parent.

 More than half of the girls rescued in Uganda this year have lost at least one parent.
 Twenty of those survivors have lost both.